cvishakh/cvishakh.github.io/README.md

 # Vishakh Cheruparambath | My Web Space
 > Welcome to my personal space on the web!
 I'm an Automotive Enthusiast & ML Engineer passionate about intelligent systems and real-world innovation.
 Explore my projects, skills, and experience in one place.
+>
 > Want to make one? – This website is built on a simple, clean, and responsive template tailored for Automotive, Robotics & AI Engineers.
-Showcasing my projects, experience, and skills through elegant design and interactive features that graps anyones attention.
+Showcasing my projects, experience, and skills through elegant design and interactive features that grabs anyone’s attention.

 > https://cvishakh.github.io/